Appendix 2 – The Poems

 those fifty-two years hence, in that squalid cell,

-should gaze into my eyes, and make a way
+should want to sit beside, and make a way

 for me to be remanded to a convent bed,